For the adventurous spirit who enjoys the outdoors, travel to Peru to experience the vacation of a lifetime.

 7. Mountain Biking in Callejon de Huaylas

-Callejon de Huaylas offers a great location for mountain biking.
+Callejon de Huaylas offers an excellent location for mountain biking.

-This is the valley that runs between the Cordillera Blanca and Cordillera Negra mountain ranges.
+This valley runs between the Cordillera Blanca and Cordillera Negra mountain ranges.

 8. Sand Boarding in the Oasis of Huacachina

-Travel with a guide as you drive ATVs and sand buggies across sand dunes for the best sand boarding spots.
+Travel with a guide as you drive ATVs and sand buggies across dunes for the best sandboarding spots.